The Financial Complexity of Running a Medical Practice in New Jersey

 Medical Practice Entity Structures in New Jersey

-New Jersey has specific rules governing how licensed professionals — including physicians — may structure their businesses.
-Medical practices in NJ can be organized as a Professional Corporation (PC), a Professional Limited Liability Company (PLLC), a Partnership of PCs, or in some cases a standard corporation or LLC where permitted under NJ's professional licensing framework.
+In some cases, a standard corporation or LLC is allowed under NJ's professional licensing rules.
 The right choice depends on your specialty, whether you have partners, your income level, and your long-term goals.

-From a tax perspective, many physicians benefit from electing S-Corporation status.
-Under an S-Corp structure, the physician-owner takes a reasonable salary (subject to payroll taxes) and distributions of remaining profits that are not subject to self-employment tax.
-For a high-earning physician, the payroll tax savings from a properly structured S-Corp election can be substantial — often $10,000 to $30,000 or more per year depending on income levels.
-However, NJ has a minimum Corporation Business Tax that applies to S-Corps, and the NJ BAIT election may provide additional savings opportunities for pass-through entity owners.
-We analyze each physician's situation individually to determine the optimal structure.
+On the tax side, many physicians benefit from electing S-Corporation status.
+Under an S-Corp, the physician-owner takes a reasonable salary subject to payroll taxes.
+The owner also takes distributions of remaining profits that are not subject to self-employment tax.
+For a high-earning physician, payroll tax savings from a well-built S-Corp election can be large.
+The savings often run $10,000 to $30,000 or more per year.

 Physician Compensation and Practice Overhead Analysis